 In 2011, Mr. Strom received the Honorary Doctorate of Humane Letters from Northern Illinois University for his commitment to sustaining agricultural systems and food security.
 He studied agriculture business at Kishwaukee College and business administration at Northern Illinois University.
-He also attended the Harvard Kennedy School Executive Education program.
+He has attended the Harvard Kennedy School Executive Leadership program and the Harvard Business School Agribusiness Seminar.